snok/drf-openapi-tester/docs/configuration.rst

 **DEBUG**

 When debug is ``True`` the middleware will validate responses.
 The setting exists to let you deactivate tests during ci/cd, during tests, or in any environment where you don't wish for responses to be validated.
+For example, the middleware might not be of any value when you're running automated tests during CI.

 **Default**: ``True``

 **VALIDATION_EXEMPT_URLS**

+Takes a list of dicts.
+The dict should contain a ``url`` key with a regex patterns for an endpoint path to ignore and a ``status_codes`` list of status codes to ignore.
+If you wish to ignore all status codes you can pass ``"*"`` to the list.

-Takes a list of regex patterns for endpoint paths to ignore.
-If you have an undocumented endpoint, or any other valid use-case where you don't wish to validate responses from the endpoint, this can be useful.
+If you have an undocumented endpoint, an undocumented response code, or any other valid use-case where you don't wish to validate responses from the endpoint, this can be useful.

 **Default**: ``[]``